Scientists Discover Grass Species With Intriguing 'Salt And Vinegar' Chip Flavor

 "It's probably not the best way to explore the natural world, licking things," Anderson says.

 The tasting happened later, in the lab, while one of Anderson's graduate advisers was working with samples of the new species.
 "It wasn't an intentional like, 'Let's lick the grass," he says.
-"She touched her hand to her mouth, and she was like, 'Hey that's weird. ' That was the first discovery."
+"She touched her hand to her mouth, and she was like, 'Hey that's weird.'
+That was the first discovery."

 But scientists still don't know what, exactly, those intriguingly flavored droplets on the grass are.